Visit our exhibitions

 Our exhibition explores the University College during these two decades, combining documents, photographs, objects and audio-visual traces of the Attenboroughs' daily lives and individual pursuits during their time at Leicester.
 See our newly-identified student photograph of David Attenborough from 1945, alongside a host of other items illustrating the family's life in the 1930s and 1940s.

-To coincide with the exhibition launch, the Department of English have released a new interview with Michael Attenborough about his love of literature, My Life in Books, available via Soundcloud.
+To coincide with the exhibition launch, the English at Leicester have released a new interview with Michael Attenborough about his love of literature, My Life in Books, available via Soundcloud.

 Visiting the exhibition